juan-s-cruz/DS-portfolio/README.md

-#  Personal portfolio in my road to Data-science
+#  Personal portfolio of my journey in Data Science
 Repository for my solutions, extensions and their reviews inspired in the course from codeCademy.

 Each folder contains a Jupyter Notebook with the suggested project: the necessary data and my personal solutions.